 The downside is that if your device is stolen or broken, you lose all your mail, which would be terrible in today’s environment given how dependent we are on storing communication records.
 You may have a backup, but it is usually a mission to restore.
 POP3 also does not play well with multiple devices.
 Even if you tell your mail client (Outlook, Thunderbird) to leave a copy on the server, the results can be erratic.

 For business use, POP3 makes NO sense.
 It breaks all risk management principles and does not even come close to due diligence as it puts all the risk on ONE device and removes part of the audit trail by deleting the mail from the server.
-Disaster recovery becomes very hard to impossible with POP3 as email is not backed up with server backups either.
+Disaster recovery becomes hard to impossible with POP3 as email is not backed up with server backups either.

 Your email is backed up when the server is.
-The chain of evidence/audit trail is preserved as the mail on the server does not change and can easily be linked into an audit trail.
+The chain of evidence/audit trail is preserved as the mail on the server does not change and can easily be linked to an audit trail.

 For business, due diligence is observed.

-If you change from POP3 to IMAP, you have to back up the emails on your device FIRST to be safe.
+If you change from POP3 to IMAP, you have to back up the emails on your device first to be safe.

 IMAP usually requires you to set up your mail account from scratch.